FIRST ALERT FORECAST: Thankful for mild weather in the coming week.

 TUCSON, Ariz.
 (KOLD News 13) - A more active pattern is developing across the West through next week.
 This will bring several weak systems through to our north.
 Most of the rain stays north.
 Cooler air and clouds will move our way.
 The strongest system will dig south by the end of next week.
-It will bring a slight chance for rain by Friday.
+It will bring a slight chance for rain by Friday along with below average temperatures by next weekend.

 WEDNESDAY: Sunny with highs in the mid 70s.